Human monocytotropic ehrlichiosis

 Human monocytotropic ehrlichiosis is a form of ehrlichiosis associated with Ehrlichia chaffeensis.
 This bacterium is an obligate intracellular pathogen affecting monocytes and macrophages.

-Symptom and signs
+Signs and symptoms

 The most common symptoms are fever, headache, malaise, and muscle aches (myalgia).
 Compared to human granulocytic anaplasmosis, rash is more common.
 Laboratory abnormalities include thrombocytopenia, leukopenia, and elevated liver tests.

 The severity of the illness can range from minor or asymptomatic to life-threatening.
 CNS involvement may occur.
 A serious septic or toxic shock-like picture can also develop, especially in patients with impaired immunity.

 Cause

 This disease is known to be caused by tick bites.

 Diagnosis

 Tick exposure is often overlooked.
 For patients living in high-prevalence areas who spend time outdoors, a high degree of clinical suspicion should be employed.
 Ehrlichia serologies can be negative in the acute period.
 Polymerase chain reaction is therefore the laboratory diagnostic tool of choice.

 Treatment

 If ehrlichiosis is suspected, treatment should not be delayed while waiting for a definitive laboratory confirmation, as prompt doxycycline therapy has been associated with improved outcomes.
 Doxycycline is the treatment of choice.

 Presentation during early pregnancy can complicate treatment.
 Rifampin has been used in pregnancy and in patients allergic to doxycycline.